Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_MockClient.md

 This sample illustrates how to use [Moq][moq] to create a unit test that mocks the response from a `FormRecognizerClient` method.
 For more examples of mocking, see [Moq samples][moq_samples].

 ## Define a method that uses a FormRecognizerClient
 To show the usage of mocks, define a method that will be tested with mocked objects.
-For this case, we are going to create a method that will calculate whether the total price of a groceries list is expensive (x > $100), only if the recognized field has a confidence greater than 70%.
+For this case, assume we have a pre-trained custom model that's able to recognize groceries list.
+We are going to create a method that will calculate whether the total price of a list is expensive (total price > $100), only if the recognized field has a confidence greater than 70%.

 ```C# Snippet:FormRecognizerMethodToTest
 private static async Task<bool> IsExpensiveAsync(string modelId, Uri documentUri, FormRecognizerClient client)